-Two or three days per week of SPEs, all devoted to DTC 432/631.
+Two or three days per week of SPEs, all devoted to DTC 431.
 Two or three days plus Friday classes means students usually have 1-2 weekdays "off".
-The three different rotation schedules (WIC, Private Practice and Specialty) vary.
+The three different rotation schedules (WIC, Private Practice and Specialty) schedules vary.
 Some rotations may be compressed into 4 days a week of SPEs.
 This is scheduled at the preceptor's convenience.
+This is an intensive semester, with lots of homework.